 Women who gossipped in the Middle Ages faced public humiliation at the hands of their husbands when they were forced to wear the Scold's Bridle for hours on end.

-Like modern women occasionally do, the ladies of the Middle Ages often got together to discuss the latest gossip.
-They would get together over what I like to imagine as a medieval Sunday brunch, and chit-chat about the newest rumors.
-However, while women today face almost no repercussions for their idle chatter, women of the Middle Ages faced an extreme sort of corporal punishment – the Scold’s Bridle.
+Like modern people occasionally do, the ladies of the Middle Ages often got together to discuss the latest gossip.
+They would get together over what I like to imagine as a medieval Sunday brunch and chit-chat about the newest rumors.
+However, while women today face almost no repercussions for their idle chatter, women of the Middle Ages faced an extreme sort of corporal punishment: the Scold’s Bridle.

 The Scold’s Bridle is one of those things that proves that no matter how hard being a woman can sometimes seem, compared to the Middle Ages, women today are doing just fine.

 The Scold’s Bridle was comprised of several strips of iron that surrounded an iron muzzle, that would be wrapped around a woman’s face like a mask.
 A small piece of iron, known as the “bridle bit,” would be placed inside a woman’s mouth and pressed upon the tongue to prevent her from speaking.

 King of like that thing you put in a horse’s mouth when you want to control it.
 Sometimes, the bit even had a spike on it which would puncture the tongue if speaking was attempted.
 The woman’s husband, upon hearing that his wife had been engaging in a round of gossip, would secure the bridle to his wife’s face to teach her a lesson.

 As if the iron mask and its mouthpiece weren’t humiliating enough, the husband would then attach a leash to his iron masked wife and take her on a literal walk of shame around the town, encouraging passersby to insult or spit on her.
 Occasionally a bell would be affixed to the top of the bridle, to draw more attention during the walk.